sinclairzx81/typebox/readme.md

 //--------------------------------------------------------------------------------------------
 //
-// The format can be used by TypeCompiler and Value modules
+// The format can now be used by TypeCompiler and Value modules
 //
 //--------------------------------------------------------------------------------------------